Abban/packman/README.md

-    	"modules" : { //All modules you want, names are the folder created "wt-menu": { //No files are specified so entire repo will be imported "url" : "https://api.github.com/repos/%username%/%repo%/zipball/%branch%", //URL of the repo "pathData" : { //These vars will be inserted into the appropriate place in the URL "username" : "webtogether",
+    	"modules" : { //All modules you want, names are the folder created "wt-menu": { //No files are specified so entire repo will be imported "url" : "https://api.github.com/repos/%username%/%repo%/zipball/%branch%", //URL of the repo "path" : "assets/wt-modules", // You can pick a custom folder to install the module "pathData" : { //These vars will be inserted into the appropriate place in the URL "username" : "webtogether",
     				"repo" : "wt-menu",